See Spot Run

 See Spot Run is a 2001 American comedy film directed by John Whitesell and starring David Arquette, Michael Clarke Duncan, Leslie Bibb, Joe Viterelli, Angus Jones, Anthony Anderson, Steve Schirripa, and Paul Sorvino.
 It is about a mailman who takes in a stray bullmastiff, the titular Spot, only to discover he is a trained FBI dog who escaped from a witness protection program and is targeted for attacking a crime boss.

-It released to mostly negative reviews but was a moderate box office success.
+See Spot Run was released by Warner Bros.
+Pictures on March 2, 2001.
+It received mostly negative reviews but was a moderate box office success, grossing $43 million against a $16 million budget.